inspircd/docs/docs/3/installation/centos.md

 ### What systems are supported by this package?

-This package can be installed on all x86-64 systems running CentOS 7 and 8.
+This package can be installed on all x86-64 systems running CentOS 7.
+Until v3.13.0 a package for CentOS 8 was also provided but due to upstream retiring this version it was replaced with a package for the binary-compatible [Rocky Linux](/3/installation/rocky) distribution.

 ### How do I install this package?